 At Ightenhill, we aim to improve participation in physical activity, alongside discussing the health benefits children receive from regular exercise.
-We work closely with the PSHE co-ordinator in order to establish and discuss the link between healthy eating and exercise participation.
+We work closely with the PSHE co-ordinator in order to establish and discuss the link between healthy eating and exercise.
 In Key Stage 1, we focus on developing fundamental movement skills including running, throwing and catching.
-Within Key Stage 2, we continue to develop the taught skills from previous years and introduce them in to both game situations and aesthetic sessions including dance and gymnastics.
+Within Key Stage 2, we continue to develop the skills acquired in previous years and introduce children to competition.
+Children develop their strength, agility and flexibility in dance and gymnastic activities.
+We also spend time encouraging health and well being through yoga and circuit training.

 At Ightenhill, we have a range of extra-curricular clubs which run alongside our competition calendar.
 Please look at the 'School Clubs' area under 'Parents' to see photographs of our clubs and teams.